levyadams/gulp-browserify-browser-sync/README.md

 # How It Works

-Browser-sync loads up a build folder build by gulp that includes a bundled html package that uses javascript bundles and responsive images.
+Browser-sync loads up a build folder via gulp that includes a bundled html package that uses javascript and responsive images.

 ```gulp webp``` goes inside of the src images folder and creates a webp image out of every image in the folder. ```gulp build`` goes through and builds the responsive images folder, bundles the js, and outputs the inlined-with-css html file(s).